cloudmesh-community/book/chapters/prg/julia/julia-opttype.md

 # Optional Typing

-Optional typing characteristic means that the user can decide whether or not to specify  the type of a variable. [@getting-started] For instance:
+Optional typing characteristic means that the user can decide whether or not to specify  the type of a variable. [@julia-getting-started] For instance:

 ```
 include for loop, equation, etc... here.